 He chose the latter and the Greek people did not respond well. ”The public in Greece is concerned about the stringent austerity measures being imposed as a condition of the bailout.
 The most recent plan includes civil service pay cuts, job and pension cuts, higher taxes and a 50-billion-euro privatization plan across a wide range of enterprises, ranging from ports to utilities to the state lottery.”
 SOURCE The problem is that everyone wants help but they do not like it when those helping place requirements on those receiving the aid.
 Many in Greece say that the EU is too controlling and that Greece should pull out.

 That would only serve to further drive Greece into the ground since their debt far exceeds what they bring in.
 On a smaller scale look at the entitlement programs in the US.
 After years of having housing, food and even medical expenses offset or even totally paid, many have become dependent on the government.
 If the government tries to place new restrictions or conditions on these programs the recipients claim they have no compassion for those in need.
-Take advantage of low gold prices NOW.
-Find out when and where to buy with the gold trading course and the gold investing blueprint.

 The entitlements in America are unsustainable as are the bailouts in the EU.
 The EU has the right and the obligation to other member nations to place these external restrictions on Greece as a condition to the bailout in order for Greece to turn the financial crisis around.
 So is it too little, too late for Greece?
 Time will tell but it was an important step to renew the government as well as the country’s resolve to avert future crisis.